OrangeCrush/sinatra-demo/README.md

 * Sinatra defines a keyword corresponding to each HTTP method

-**Ruby Protip :: the return value of the last line of a function is return value of the function**
+**Ruby Protip #2 :: the return value of the last line of a function is return value of the function**

+file: routes.rb
 ```ruby
 get '/' do
    "Welcome to the Kohl's ruby user group\n"